 Tennessee Tech requires students selected for verification to complete and sign a standardized verification worksheet (Dependent or Independent), which may also require a parent's signature.
-Students and parents may indicate on this form that they used the IRS data retrieval tool on the FAFSA, and that information will be used to complete the verification process.
 In some cases, additional tax documents may need to be submitted in order to address changes in the household (separating income due to divorce, explanation of untaxed income, etc.).

-Tennessee Tech currently accepts all verification documents submitted via mail, in-person delivery, fax, or submitted electronically (PDF of signed physical copies) to the Financial Aid Office by email or using Dynamic Forms Upload.
+Tennessee Tech currently accepts all verification documents submitted via mail, in-person delivery, fax, or submitted electronically (PDF of signed physical copies) to the Financial Aid Office.

 Required documentation items are identified and receipt date is maintained on an automated tracking system through Banner.
-When documents arrive, Financial Aid personnel stamps the form with current date of receipt and enters a receipt date beside the document name in Banner.
-Items are scanned into student's Banner file by BDMS and coded as Received, Pending Review.
-Verification documents are updated in Banner and scanned into BDMS by the processors.
+When documents arrive, Financial Aid personnel stamps the form with current date of receipt and list the student's name and T number on the documents.
+Items are scanned into student's Banner file by BDMS and coded in RRAAREQ by the Processors.